 Why do my legs hurt so much?

-We have all heard or even said to ourselves, "why do my legs hurt so much?"
-And many times we attribute it to simple tiredness.
-But beware, because if this pain is becoming chronic, the problem is surely much less superficial than we think.
+We have all heard or even asked ourselves, "Why do my legs hurt so much?"
+And many times we attribute it to simple fatigue.
+But beware, because if this pain is becoming chronic, the problem is likely much less superficial than we think.
 Let's see why legs hurt so much and chronically:

 The lymph nodes are responsible for expelling fats and toxins from the body.
-But some factors can intervene and make the job almost impossible.
-Sudden temperature changes, poor diet, hormonal changes – especially in women as menopause approaches – sedentary lifestyle and lack of physical exercise or an excess of toxins may be obstructing your lymphatic system.
-The lymph then cannot eliminate any waste with inevitable and disastrous results: slower circulation, swelling, and pain.
+But some factors can interfere and make the job nearly impossible.
+Sudden temperature changes, poor nutrition, hormonal changes – especially in women approaching menopause – a sedentary lifestyle and lack of physical exercise, or an excess of toxins may be obstructing your lymphatic system.
+The lymph then cannot eliminate waste, with inevitable and harmful results: slower circulation, swelling, and pain.
 A nightmare.

-And we're not necessarily talking about elderly people.
+And we’re not necessarily talking about elderly people.
 You can be very young and suffer from tired legs.
-Nor are we exclusively talking about people with considerable overweight.
-Obviously, overweight causes heaviness, poor circulation, pain, or fatigue, but it's not always people with a lot of weight who suffer from heavy or tired legs.
-And when our body feels pain, it is telling us that it doesn't feel well, that it needs a change.
-Can a Pressotherapy treatment help eliminate these symptoms?
-Does pressotherapy relieve tired legs?
-Of course it does!
+Nor are we talking exclusively about people with significant overweight.
+Obviously, excess weight causes heaviness, poor circulation, pain, or fatigue, but it’s not always people with a lot of weight who suffer from heavy or tired legs.
+And when our body feels pain, it’s telling us it’s not feeling well, that it needs a change.
+Can a Compression Therapy treatment help eliminate these symptoms?
+Does Compression Therapy relieve tired legs?
+Absolutely yes!

-But as we always advise, pressotherapy sessions, although highly recommended for your tired legs, should be accompanied by other measures to keep everything flowing, quite literally.
-Let's see what pressotherapy is for in the legs:
+But as we always advise, Compression Therapy sessions, although highly recommended for your tired legs, should be accompanied by other measures to keep everything flowing, quite literally.
+Let’s see what Compression Therapy is good for in the legs:

 - Reduces pain